smertAlec/CSE110_Lab1_AlecFong/index.md

 Outside of the classroom, I like to:
 - play badminton
 - watch movies
-  - Want to know my favorites movies and favorite movie quote?
+  - Want to know my favorite movies and movie quote?
 Check out [fun facts](#fun-facts)
 - collect things

 Badminton is a hobby I recently picked up and I really enjoy playing and improving, which is surprising, considering how I was never really into sports growing up.
 On the other hand, I have always enjoyed watching movies.
 I often watch and discuss movies with my dad and I think the effort that goes into making movies is fascinating.
 I have also always enjoyed collecting things.
 Some things that I enjoy collecting are keychains from places that I've visited, watches, and Japanese model kits.